danrue/linaro-scratch/work/meta-lkft/builder/README.md

 - Ensure instance is in the same VPC, subnet, and sg as EFS

 These resources are passes as parameters to the spotBuilder class.

+## TODO

+- Determine build success/failure from build.py
+- Use a spot fleet to allow multiple instance types
+- Determine when a failure is due to spot termination and restart build